arisvardakas/Fixyfier/README.md

 Are you ready to become a master of tidying up, fixing things, and making everything run smoothly?
 This app turns everyday tasks into a fun and rewarding game.

 #### How to Play:
-- **Complete Tasks:** Every time you complete a task, you earn 1 point.
+- **Complete Tasks:** Every completed task earns you 1 point, while the "Fix Everything" task rewards you with 5 points.
 - **Level Up:** As you accumulate points, you'll progress through different levels, each with its own unique title and rewards.

 #### Levels: